google/capillary/demo/README.md

       // To obtain a Web Push public key.
       WebPushKeyManager.getInstance(context, keychainId).getPublicKey(isAuth, handler, extra);

-      // The Capillary SDK returns a byte array representing the Capillary public key via the
+      // The Capillary library returns a byte array representing the Capillary public key via the
       // handlePublicKey method of the CapillaryHandler instance.
       ```